Freedom Lane: Das Bootleggers

 “Call me June,” June said.

 “My husband works long hours,” June said.
-“He’s too tired to take care of his own wife, so I sit up and watch these movies.
+“He’s too tired to take care of his own wife, so I sit up and watch these movies when he goes to bed.
 Sometimes I have playmates over.”

 “What are you talking about?”
 Paulie asked.

 “Don’t play dumb,” June said.
 “I saw the picture you sent my daughter.
 I know you’re as kinky as I am.”

 “I just wanted to apologize,” Paulie said.
 “But I can see you aren’t interested in hearing it.”

 “Not in the slightest,” June said.
 She turned to looked by her pool area.
 “You know, Paulie, I’ve never made love on top of a Barbie raft next to a pool house before.”